Features and Benefits

 Tools & Simulations

 Linduino is Analog Devices’ Arduino compatible system for developing and distributing firmware libraries and example code for our integrated circuits.
+Each Linduino-supported product includes an example main program, defined in the LTSketchbook/Part Number folder and driver code, defined in the LTSketchbook/libraries folder.

 The LTC6952Wizard software provides appropriate LTC6952 and LTC6953 devices settings and LTC6952 loop filter component values with a click of a button.
 Different system scenarios may be tried, and then each output’s time-domain waveform and frequency-domain phase noise and jitter may be plotted.